 Infected pimples inside the nose can be dangerous because some veins in that area lead to the brain.
 While rare, a condition called cavernous sinus thrombosis can occur.
 The cavernous sinus is a large vein at the base of the skull.
 When an infected furuncle in the nose causes a blood clot to form in this vein, thrombosis is the result.

 - double vision and eye pain

 - abnormally high fever

-A doctor will ask you several questions about your symptoms.
-These include:
+In order to diagnose you, a doctor will ask you several questions about your symptoms, such as:

 - What did the pimple look like when you first noticed it?
 How has it changed?

 - What symptoms have you noticed related to the pimple inside your nose?

 - Has any blood or pus oozed out from the pimple?